perbrage/sectoralarm/README.md

 Thank you for those of you who have contributed to this project, put time and effort into adding features through pull requests or in other ways helped out during development.

-Fredrik (https://github.com/frli4797) - Temperature sensors and annex arming development Frank (https://github.com/frankis78) - Door Lock testing
+Fredrik (https://github.com/frli4797) - Temperature sensors and annex arming development Frank (https://github.com/frankis78) - Door Lock testing during development

 **Looking for help**
 I am currently looking for someone with cameras and smartplugs connected to a sector alarm site that want to help out with testing and/or development.